 “We’ll make great pets, we’ll make great pets”….

 This wasn’t easy for me.
-Every new task in this new life does not happen on cloud 9.
-But I’m truly living my bliss in the love-light of a grateful heart & a life we have created & would not trade for anything under the sun.
+Every new task in this new life does not happen with dancing feet on cloud 9.
+But I’m truly living my bliss in the love-light of a grateful heart and a life we have created for a reason.
+I would not trade it for anything under the sun.